Mayamariaruth/lohana/README.md

     * Have buttons in each section to access the different pages

-As a site user, I can register an account so that I can make a table booking

-- Acceptance Criteria
-    * Have a page for users to register an account

-    * They use their details to register

-    * Details are authenticated

-As a site user/admin, I can log in and log out of my account so that I can access the booking system

-- Acceptance Criteria
-    * Have a login page

-    * They enter their login details

-    * Login details are authenticated

-    * They are taken to their account profile and can access the booking form

-As a admin user, I can log in to an admin account so that I can confirm/cancel requests and see all current/previous bookings

-- Acceptance Criteria
-    * Have an admin login with an admin panel

-    * See all booking requests, confirmed bookings and canceled bookings

-    * Ability to filter all bookings based on status and date

-As a site user, I can access my account so that I can edit my details or delete my account

-- Acceptance Criteria
-    * Have a profile dashboard

-    * See my account details

-    * Edit my account details

-    * Delete my account

-As a site user, I can send a booking request with all my details so that I can book a table with all the necessary details

-- Acceptance Criteria
-    * Booking request form includes my personal details, time, date and guest options

-    * Form is prepopulated with my account details

-    * Special request section

-As a site user, I can book a table based on the requirements so that I properly book a table and have a high chance of having it approved

-- Acceptance Criteria

-    * There is enough information on the page so I understand the form requirements

-    * I get an error if I've chosen an incorrect date, time or guest amount

-    * I get an error if I've already made an identical booking

-As a site user, I can edit/cancel my booking requests so that I can customize my requests and have control over my bookings

-- Acceptance Criteria
-    * See all my requests on my profile

-    * Edit the requests

-    * Cancel the requests

-As a admin user, I can access each booking so that I can cancel/confirm the requests and see special requests/contact details for the user

-- Acceptance Criteria
-    * Admin access to every booking

-    * Cancel/confirm requests

-    * Ability to see all customer details and booking request details in each booking

-As a site user, I can access the menu for the restaurant so that I can see what food they have

-- Acceptance Criteria
-    * Link to the menu from the landing page and navigation bar

-    * A page with all menu items and prices

-    * Clear headings and descriptive names of each menu item

-As a site user/admin, I can receive confirmations on my actions on the site so that I know the actions have been fulfilled

-- Acceptance Criteria
-    * Confirmation when I've sent a booking request

-    * Confirmation when I've edited/deleted my account

-    * Confirmation when I've edited/deleted my requests

 #### Dropped
 As an admin user, I can access the menu page so that I can edit/delete menu items